What we need to eat as cancer survivors

 - 46 grams per day for the average sedentary woman.

-And if we worry about having enough vitamins, have celery, carrot, cucumber and other chunks or sticks of veggies to hand – doctors say that will ensure we have our ‘5 a day’ to give us enough, without taking supplements.
-They warn only take supplements if advised by your doctor.
+And if we worry about having enough vitamins, it’s easy to snack on celery, carrot, cucumber and other chunks of raw veggies – doctors say that will ensure we have our ‘5 a day’ to give us enough, without taking supplements.
+And they warn only take supplements if advised by your doctor.

 Read more on protein : Protein 101: What It Is, Why It’s Important and How to Get More